IBM/ToDoBackend/DatabaseWorkshop.md

 	print("Table already exists.
 Error: \(String(describing: error))")
 }
 ```
-To check that a database table called `ToDos` has been created, run your Kitura server and then use `psql`as follows:
+To check that a database table called `ToDos` has been created, run your Kitura server and then use `psql` from the command-line as follows:

 ```sql
 psql tododb